First Light First Light

 Habitat & Behaviour

 Woodland and parkland with open grassland for grazing.
-Originally introduced by the Normans for hunting.
+Introduced by Romans, re-introduced by the Normans for hunting in deer parks.
 Live in loose, sexually segregated groups.
 October rut sees bucks compete at traditional rutting stands or leks — buck gives a distinctive belching groan call.
 Single fawn born June–July.

 Distribution